tigera/docs/calico-enterprise/network-policy/policy-best-practices.mdx

 #### Put domains and CIDRs in network sets rather than policy

 Network sets allow you to specify CIDRs and/or domains.
-As noted in [Network set best practices]({{site.baseurl}}/security/policy-best-practices), we do not recommend putting large CIDRs and domains directly in policy.
+As noted in [Network set best practices]({{site.baseurl}}/security/policy-best-practices), we do not recommend putting large CIDRs or domains directly in policy.
 Although nothing stops you from do this in policy, using network sets is more efficient and supports scaling.

 ### Policy life cycle tools